Office Administration of Compounded Preparations and Designation of ePrescribing Agents

 State License Expiration Date

-Prescriber is actively monitoring the care of patients, either through direct patient-care or oversight of appropriately trained personnel.
+I am actively monitoring the care of patients, either through direct patient-casre or oversight of appropriately traned personnel.

-If the prescriber terminates relationship with the practice, the prescriber will immediately notify the pharmacy the date of termination.
+If I terminate my relationship with the practice, I will immediately notify the pharmacy the date of termination.

-For any compounded medications that the prescriber intends to administer or provide the patient, the prescriber will personally offer to discuss matters which will enhance or optimize drug therapy with each patient or caregiver of such patient.
-Such discussion shall be in person, whenever practicable, or by telephone and shall include appropriate elements of patient counseling, based on the professional judgment of the prescriber.
+For any compounded medications that I intend to administer or provide the patient, I will personally offer to discuss matters that will enhance or optimize drug therapy with each patient or caregiver of such patient.
+Such discussion shall be in person, whenever practicable, or by telephone, and shall include appropriate elements of patient counseling in accordance with law and the prescriber's professional judgment.

 The State, Medical, and Pharmacy Board requirements located in your state, as well as the Drug Enforcement Agency (DEA), regulate the legal requirements for generating prescriptions for a legitimate medical purpose.
 DEA rules also explicitly define the use of agents to help facilitate the transmission of controlled substance prescription orders.
 The summary of the DEA rule is noted below, and the language in that rule serves as the foundation for terms of using our e-prescription portal.